 - How is Blockstack different from Ethereum for building decentralized apps?

-- Can the Blockstack network fork?
+- Can the Blockstack blockchain fork?

 - How is the Blockstack network upgraded over time?
 What parties need to agree on an upgrade?

 - Who gets the registration fees for name registrations?

 - Do I need to run a full Blockstack node to use Blockstack?

 - Can I run my own Blockstack node?

 - What is the capacity per block for registrations using Blockstack?